Yunkong-ouo/DreamWind/github/README.en.md

 **!
 This CFG will overwrite existing settings, please back up the original CFG before use to avoid accidents!**

 ## 🚀 Installation Instructions
-Download and unzip the file, drag the entire `CS2Konc_CFG` folder into the `CFG` folder.
+Go to the Releases Download and unzip the file, drag the entire `CS2Konc_CFG` folder into the `CFG` folder.
 The default relative path is:
 ```
 *Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg
 ```